JSALT2022CodeSwitchingASR/generating-code-switched-audio/README.md

    sudo apt-get install libsox-fmt-all
    ```

-## Steps to Generate Audio from Monolingual Data
+## Steps to generate audio from monolingual data

 1. Train a standard HMM-GMM ASR system following the standard Kaldi recipes for your monolingual data.
 You can also follow the provided monolingual Chinese-English (Aishel+Tedlium3) recipe in `asr1/kaldi/`.